Bespoke training and coaching sessions

 How I work

-- I provide specific skills coaching, coaching after a training (delivered by me or another provider), or ad-hoc and specific interventions
+- I provide specific skills coaching or ad-hoc and specific interventions

 One day I’ve decided: the ‘nothing personal, just business’ did not work for me.